SGSVertigo/vertigo-instructions/RAF_Page.md

 IRIS’s 'Project Vertigo' offers students just that opportunity.
-What's more, to celebrate the RAF's 100 year aniversary, Flt Lt Mikaela Harrison kindly agreed to take Vertigo on one of her training jumps.
+What's more, to celebrate the RAF's 100 year anniversary, Flt Lt Mikaela Harrison kindly agreed to take Vertigo on one of her training jumps.
 Below is a short analysis of the data she recorded for the project, and an insight into the type of learning this can support within schools.

 | <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Mikaela.jpg" width="500" height="350" />                    |  <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Parachute-raf.jpg" width="650" height="350" />     |
 :--------------------------------------:   |   :------------------------:

 Project Vertigo is a collaborative effort made possible through IRIS and the ERAF foundation.
 Designed by Dr Jon Sowman (Project Engineer for Fraser Nash) this neat little device offers hi-fidelity position and orientation data logging.
-Jon describes, “Developing the firmware that allows Vertigo to output accelerations in a Earth-based reference framce was a real challenge.
+Jon describes, “Developing the firmware that allows Vertigo to output accelerations in a Earth-based reference frame was a real challenge.
 But I am delighted that those efforts are now available to schools through IRIS and that the device is being used in so many exciting new contexts.”